Royal Thai Air Force F.C.

 Royal Thai Air Force Football Club (Thai สโมสรฟุตบอลทหารอากาศ), is a Thai professional football club under the stewardship of Royal Thai Air Force based in Lamlukka, Pathum Thani, Thailand.
-The club is currently playing in the Thai League 3 Bangkok metropolitan region.
+The club is currently playing in the Thai League 3 Central region.

 History

 In 2019, the club was established and competed in the 2019 Thailand Amateur League Bangkok metropolitan region, using the Thupatemi Stadium as the ground.
 At the end of the season, they have promoted to the 2020 Thai League 4.

 In 2020, the club became a professional football club and competed in the Thai League 4.
 However, the Football Association of Thailand merged the Thai League 3 and Thai League 4.
 As a result of this incident, all teams in Thai League 4 were promoted to Thai League 3.
 The club competed in the Thai League 3 for the 2020–21 season.
 In late December 2020, the Coronavirus disease 2019 or also known as COVID-19 had spread again in Thailand, the FA Thailand must abruptly end the regional stage of the Thai League 3.
 The club has finished the eleventh place of the Bangkok metropolitan region.

 In 2021, the 2021–22 season is the second consecutive season in the Thai League 3 of Royal Thai Air Force.
 They started the season with a 0–2 home defeated to North Bangkok University and they ended the season with a 0–1 away defeated to the North Bangkok University.
 The club has finished tenth place in the league of the Bangkok metropolitan region.

 In 2022, Royal Thai Air Force competed in the Thai League 3 for the 2022–23 season.
 It is their 3rd season in the professional league.
 The club started the season with a 1–0 away win over Royal Thai Army and they ended the season with a 3–1 home win over Royal Thai Army.
 The club has finished 13th place in the league of the Bangkok metropolitan region.